A topic from the subject of Organic Chemistry in Chemistry.

 Nomenclature

-IUPAC nomenclature assigns each carbon atom in a compound a number, starting from the end closest to the functional group.
+IUPAC nomenclature assigns each carbon atom in a compound a number, starting from the end closest to the principal functional group (the most important functional group in the molecule).
+The longest continuous carbon chain is identified as the parent chain.

 The following prefixes are used to indicate the number of carbon atoms in the parent chain: